 Further information about all of your waste collections is available in the guidance document below:

 Your brown bin is for composting your garden waste.
 Please place all of your garden waste loose in the brown bin.
-There is no need to put it in bags although it can be helpful to put a couple of sheets of newspaper in the bottom of your brown bin, to prevent waste sticking.
+There is no need to put it in bags of any type.
+Please do not use compostable, biodegradable or corn starch bags.

 |Yes please||No thank you|